MarcoLizza/mode13h.dev/_posts/2016-05-24-starfield.md

   - indiegame
 ---

 One of my goals for the #1GAM challenge is to experiment different mechanics and game-type every month.
 Due to time constraint, it has occurred to me that deploy a full-and-complete game in a month is nearly impossible.
 However, I working and refinable prototype is a more realistic target.
-Considered that I've chosen (LOVE)[http://love2d.org] as the base framework, at each month iteration I'm adding and improving with features the codebase.
+Considered that I've chosen [LÖVE](https://love2d.org) as the base framework, at each month iteration I'm adding and improving with features the codebase.

 In the previous month (an article on the subject is under construction) I've enriched the entity management module.
 However, it was still very basic.
 The player, the list of foes, and the game objects (keys, doors, flares and such) where kept in separate variables.
 This wasn't going to be very scalable at all.
 So, for the March iteration I planned to extend it in order to be more generic and handle collisions, too.
 Also I wanted to implement some kind of particle effets, add sound playing, and spice a bit the camera handling.

 As for the game itself, I found that a (static) space-shooter could fit the theme.
 The player would stay at the centre of the *arena*, rotating and shooting.
-Much like (Asteroids)[http://].
+Much like [Asteroids](https://en.wikipedia.org/wiki/Asteroids_(video_game)).

-( at the beginning I had the idea to develop something similar to (Atari Combat)[https://en.wikipedia.org/wiki/Combat_(1977_video_game)].
+( at the beginning I had the idea to develop something similar to [Atari Combat](https://en.wikipedia.org/wiki/Combat_(1977_video_game)).
 Oh, my!
 The "tank game" was so much fun desplite that weird collision detection routines!
 The "tank pong" level and the controllable projectiles!
 Perhaps I will reuse this "idea" for a future game )

-To some degree, I did something that was quite frequent back in the old days of the #gamedev, that is the game is developed and the game was pretty much a "cloak" for some ground-breaking technical innovation or feature ((Shadow of the Beast)[] come immediately to mind, technically-wise marvellous but the gameplay was lame to the least).
+To some degree, I did something that was quite frequent back in the old days of the #gamedev, that is the game is developed and the game was pretty much a "cloak" for some ground-breaking technical innovation or feature ([Shadow of the Beast](https://en.wikipedia.org/wiki/Shadow_of_the_Beast) comes immediately to mind, technically-wise marvellous but the gameplay was lame to the least).

 ## Entities